ahmadrafidev/flexiva/README.md

-# Flexiva: Your Flexible Financial Companion 📱💰
+# Flexive: Your Flexible Financial Companion 📱💰

 Flexiva is a cross-platform mobile app designed to help you track expenses, manage budgets, and gain insights into your financial health.
 Built with [Expo](https://expo.dev) and [React Native](https://reactnative.dev), Flexiva offers a seamless experience on both Android and iOS devices.

-## Why You’ll Love Flexiva ❤️
+## Why You’ll Love Flexive ❤️

 - **Forever Free, Always Open:** No hidden fees, no annoying ads.
 Just pure financial empowerment.
 - **Designed for Delight:** With a sleek, intuitive interface, managing your finances feels like a breeze.